 If moisturizing is to skincare what watering is to gardening, then exfoliating is like pruning.
 Exfoliating helps to remove dead cells and make way for new cell growth, in the same way removing dead leaves from a plant will keep it healthy and strong.
-Humans typically lose 50 million skin cells a day and clearing them away with the help of a gentle exfoliant will help rejuvenate the skin and uncover a fresh and bright complexion.
+Humans typically lose 50 million skin cells a day and clearing them away with the help of a gentle exfoliant will help give your skin a rejuvenated look and uncover a fresh and bright complexion.

 Choosing a product with a pH suitable for your skin type will help to remove dirt and grime, unclog pores and avoid dryness or irritation.
 Our ChitoCare beauty Body Scrub is suitable for all skin types, including sensitive skin.
 It is perfect for daily use on the whole body, while it can also be used once a week on the face.
 Containing natural granules from walnut shells and bamboo stem powder, it will gently slough away dead skin cells, while bioactive marine chitosan will cover the skin in a protective film and offer powerful skin renewal.